-If you have a dog, it is quite likely that at some point in time your dog will tear, crack or break a nail.
+At some point your dog will probably tear, crack or break a nail.

-The dew claws, the nails found higher up on the front of the foot, are most susceptible to tearing and breaking because they are more loosely attached than regular nails, putting them more at risk.
+The dew claws — the nails found higher up on the front of the foot — are most susceptible to tearing and breaking.
+This is because they are more loosely attached than regular nails, putting them more at risk.

 Symptoms of a Damaged Nail